Companies like Valve and Sony continue to believe in virtual reality (VR), but Microsoft has already lost interest

 What is known

-Stevivor journalist chatted with the bossXbox division Phil Spencer, asking about VR plans for the company.
-Sony and Nintendo have already taken their first steps towards virtual reality, but Microsoft is standing aside.
-According to Spencer, the fact is that Xbox fans are not interested in VR, just like the company itself.
+Stevivor journalist talked to the bossXbox division Phil Spencer, asking about the company's plans for VR.
+Sony and Nintendo have already taken the first steps towards virtual reality, but Microsoft is standing on the sidelines.
+According to Spencer, the fact is that Xbox fans are not interested in VR, and neither is the company itself.

-The head of the Xbox also noted that he himself is not happyfrom virtual reality, since such games isolate the user from the outside world.
-Spencer, on the contrary, likes projects with shared experience.
-In addition, Microsoft does not see a financial perspective in VR either, since “no one sells millions and millions” of virtual reality headsets.
-Because the company focuses on other things.
+The head of Xbox also noted that he himself was not delightedfrom virtual reality, since such games isolate the user from the outside world.
+Spencer, on the other hand, enjoys projects with shared experiences.
+In addition, Microsoft does not see any financial prospects in VR, since “no one sells millions and millions” of virtual reality headsets.
+That's why the company focuses on other things.

 The exact opposite of the PlayStation 5

-Judging by Spencer, the Xbox Scarlet is unlikelyGet your own virtual reality helmet.
-In addition, Microsoft is more interested in cloud technology.
-At the same time, Sony will continue to develop VR technology.
+Judging by Spencer's words, Xbox Scarlet is unlikelywill receive his own virtual reality helmet.
+In addition, Microsoft is more interested in cloud technologies.
+At the same time, Sony will continue to develop VR technologies.

-If you believe Eurogamer, then in March 2019, the company sold 4.2 million PlayStation VR.
-The interest of gamers was enough for Sony to continue to develop technology and register a number of patents.
+According to Eurogamer, the company sold 4.2 million PlayStation VR as of March 2019.
+The interest of gamers was enough for Sony to continue to develop the technology and register a number of patents.

-For example, in July, journalists came across glasses withgaze tracking technology designed for VR headsets.
-Together with them, Sony patented tactile-impact gloves and technology for the audience, which will create the effect of presence on a large-scale action.
+For example, in July, journalists came across glasseswith eye tracking technology, which are designed for VR headsets.
+Together with them, Sony patented gloves with tactile feedback and technology for spectators that will create the effect of presence at large-scale action.

-The main patent can be called a full helmetvirtual reality.
-The document says that the conditional PS VR2 will receive two cameras on the front panel, as well as one on the back.
-In addition, the headset will be studded with LEDs, which will help to better track the movement of the player.
-Like the current PSVR version, the new version will also have a built-in microphone.
+The main patent can be called a full-fledged helmetvirtual reality.
+The document says that the conditional PS VR2 will have two cameras on the front panel, as well as one on the back.
+In addition, the headset will be studded with LEDs, which will help better track the player’s movements.
+Like the current PSVR, the new variant will also come with a built-in microphone.

-- Valve has set up the Inquisition on Steam, removing more than 900 games in half a day
+- Valve staged an inquisition on Steam, deleting more than 900 games in half a day

-- It looks like the PlayStation 5 will get Samsung's SSD, which will reduce downloads to 0.83 seconds.
+- It looks like the PlayStation 5 will get an SSD from Samsung, which will reduce loading times to 0.83 seconds

-- Stadia can burn your Chromecast, and Google does not know what to do with it
+- Stadia may burn up your Chromecast, and Google doesn't know what to do about it